-MAY 12SUNDAY MAY 13MONDAY Deadline to clear the Business Office (payment in full).
+MAY 13MONDAY Deadline to clear the Business Office (payment in full).
 Students who have not made payment arrangements for the term with the Business Office may have their schedules cancelled MAY 13 MONDAY Classes begin (Last day to add a class for academic credit).
-Last day to withdraw and receive 100% tuition/fee refund Last day to withdraw and receive 50% tuition/fee refund.
-MAY 14TUESDAY • Last day to withdraw from a course or all courses MAY 17FRIDAY MAY 20MONDAY AINI TERM II 2024 (2 WEEK) MAY 12SUNDAY Deadline to clear the Business Office (payment in full).
-Students who have not made payment arrangements for the term with the Business Office may have their schedules cancelled MAY 13MONDAY - Last day to withdraw and receive 100% tuition/fee refund Last day to withdraw and receive 80% tuition/fee refund LATE REGISTRATION ENDS (Last day to add a class for academic credit) Last day to withdraw and receive 40% tuition/fee refund.
-MAY 15 WEDNESDAY Last day to withdraw from a course or all courses MAY 24FRIDAY Memorial Day Holiday - University Closed MAY 28TUESDAY IINI TERM III 2024 (3 WEEK) MAY 12SUNDAY MAY 13MONDAY Deadline to clear the Business Office (payment in full).
-Students who have not made payment arrangements for the term with the Business Office may have their schedules cancelled Classes begin (Last day to add a class for academic credit) Last day to withdraw and receive 100% tuition/fee refund MAY 14IUESDAY LATE REGISTRATION ENDS (Last day to add a class for academic credit).
-MAY 14 TUFSDAY Last day to withdraw and receive 80% tuition/fee refund Last day to withdraw and receive 30% tutton/rec refund Last day to withdraw and receive 40% tutton/fee refund.
-MAY 15WEDNESDAY • Memorial Day Holiday - University Closed Last day to withdraw from a course or all courses MAY 30THURSDAY - Final exams.
+1VL 11 13 Roster Certification opens MAY 13MONDAY Last day to withdraw and receive 100% tuition/fee refund Last day to withdraw and receive 50% tuition/fee refund.
+Roster Certification closes MAY 14TUESDAY Census Date MAY 16THURSDAY Last day to withdraw from a course or all courses MAY 17FRIDAY Final exams MAY 20MONDAY Final grades due at noon MAY N MINI TERM II 2024 (2 WEEK) MAY 12SUNDAY Residence halls open MAY 13MONDAY Deadline to clear the Business Office (payment in full).
+Students who have not made payment arrangements for the term with the Business Office may have their schedules cancelled MAY 13MONDAY Classes begin.
+Roster Certification opens MAY 13MONDAY Last day to withdraw and receive 100% tuition/fee refund MAY 14TUESDAY Last day to withdraw and receive 80% tuition/fee refund MAY 14TUESDAY LATE REGISTRATION ENDS (Last day to add a class for academic credit) MAY 15WEDNESDAY Last day to withdraw and receive 40% tuition/fee refund.
+Roster Certification closes MAY 15WEDNESDAY Last day to withdraw from a course or all courses MAY 24FRIDAY University Holiday - University Closed MAY 28TUESDAY IINI TERM III 2024 (3 WEEK) MAY 12SUNDAY MAY 13MONDAY Deadline to clear the Business Office (payment in full).
+Students who have not made payment arrangements for the term with the Business Office may have their schedules cancelled MAY 13MONDAY Classes begin (Last day to add a class for academic credit) MAY 13MONDAY Last day to withdraw and receive 100% tuition/fee refund LATE REGISTRATION ENDS (Last day to add a class for academic credit).
+Roster Certification opens Last day to withdraw and receive 80% tuition/fee refund MAY 15WEDNESDAY Last day to withdraw and receive 40% tuition/fee refund.
+Roster Certification closes MAY 15WEDNESDAY University Holiday - University Closed Last day to withdraw from a course or all courses MAY 30THURSDAY Final exams.
 Residence halls close at 6:00 p.m.
-JUNE 10MONDAY - Early summer graduation date (no commencement exercises) 11NI TERM IB 2024 (1 WEEK) MAY 19SUNDAY Deadline to clear the Business Office (payment in full).
-Students who have not made payment arrangements for the term with the Business Office may have their schedules cancelled See Payment Pla n Detail online for specific dates and amounts due See Tujiilent Tu
+JUNE 10MONDAY Early summer graduation date (no commencement exercises) MAY MINI TERM IB 2024 (1 WEEK) MAY 19SUNDAY MAY 20MONDAY Deadline to clear the Business Office (payment in full).
+Students who have not made payment arrangements for the term with the Business Office may have their schedules cancelled

+^{}See Payment Plan Detail online for specific dates and amounts due